NewStrangeWorlds/FastChem/README.md

 # Note #

 This is an *active* development branch for FastChem that is focussed on condensation.
-Things might not work as expected (or might even be broken) and updates are very likely not yet documented in the manual.
+It can currently considered to be in beta state.
 Use at your own risk.

 # Overview #